Biochar in Biogas Plants

-Biogas generation is a complex, multi-step fermentation for producing combustible gases based on the interaction of a wide variety of microbial cultures.
-The industry is under increasing pressure to avoid efficiency losses.
+Biogas production is a complex, multi-step fermentation process for producing combustible gases based on the interaction of a wide variety of microbial cultures.
+The anaerobic digestion industry is under increasing pressure to avoid efficiency losses.
 This is where biochar comes in as its specific properties make it a favorable catalyst for increasing the efficiency of the fermentation process.
 In addition, biochar turns the fermentation residues into effective fertilizer.

 Advantages of Biochar in Biogas Plants